rajeshrinet/pystokes-misc/gallery/pystokes_research_summary.md

 ![Image](https://raw.githubusercontent.com/rajeshrinet/pystokes-misc/master/gallery/FIPS_HeleShaw_8b.gif)

 <br/><br/><br/><br/>

 ## Autophoretic arrest of flow-induced phase separation
 Reference:[R Singh, R Adhikari, ME Cates, The Journal of Chemical Physics 151, 044901 (2019)](https://aip.scitation.org/doi/abs/10.1063/1.5090179)

+Recent experiments have reported the arrest of phase separation in a suspension of active colloids at a plane wall.
+Attractive hydrodynamic forces are known to cause the aggregation of active colloids at a plane wall.
+In this talk, I will describe the role of chemical interactions in modifying this flow-induced phase separation of active colloids at a plane wall.
+We derive chemohydrodynamic forces and torques on colloids in the limit of rapid diffusion and slow viscous flow.
+We find that near a plane wall, these forces can be expressed as a gradient of a non-equilibrium potential.
+This potential can be varied from being purely repulsive to purely attractive by tuning the chemical activity of the colloids.
+The arrest of phase separation can then be understood from the emergence of a barrier in the effective potential.

 ![Image](https://raw.githubusercontent.com/rajeshrinet/pystokes-misc/master/gallery/arrested-clusters.gif)

 <br/><br/><br/><br/>